Liam-Stusser/OptimalBoundsTest/README.md

 ## Project Status (As of May 13, 2025)

-This project explores building a custom `AdaptiveHashTable` implementation in C# inspired by recent research on pointer optimization and memory layout efficiency (notably from Martin Colton and Andrew Krapivis).
+This project explores building a custom `AdaptiveHashTable` implementation in C# inspired by recent research on pointer optimization and memory layout efficiency (notably from Martin Colton and Andrew Krapivins).
 The goal is to optimize hash table performance beyond the standard `Dictionary<TKey, TValue>` implementation in .NET.

 ### Benchmark Results (Current Implementation vs. Standard Dictionary)